 Avianna is a name that has been with me since 2000, when I was a sophomore in high school.
-I first created it in a Yahoo Club (when they were still called Yahoo Clubs) called Final Love, a post-by-post Final Fantasy RPG.
-I played Freya from FF9, because the game had recently come out; however, I later decided I wanted to create my own character.
-I came up with Avianna, which I thought was a completely new name.
+I first created the name in for Yahoo Club (when they were still called Yahoo Clubs) called Final Love, a post-by-post Final Fantasy RPG.
+I loved the recently released Final Fantasy 9, s I played Freya.
+However, I later decided I wanted to create my own original character.
+I came up with the name Avianna, which I thought was a completely new name.
 Little did I know it wasn’t… Darn!
 The Avianna character was in love with Reno from FF7 because I was too.
-And I carried on that character through more than four post-by-post communities on Yahoo Clubs all though highschool.
+I carried on that character through more than four post-by-post communities on Yahoo Clubs all though highschool.

 Soon after getting bored of spending hours writing, I found a group of kids at my local college that played an online game called Tibia.
-It was a 2-D game with cute graphics.
-And it was free, too.
-So I made an Avianna character.
-It was then I decided that when I role-played using the name Avianna, I would have a new kind of persona.
+It was a 2D game with cute pixel graphics.
+I named my character Avianna and decided I would roleplay her with a new kind of persona.
 I wanted her to be a good role-model, a kind leader.
-So, the kids I played Tibia with helped me start a guild called “Court of the Lady,” and we had some amazing memories.
+My groupd of friends I played Tibia with helped me start a guild called “Court of the Lady,” and we had some amazing memories.
 It’s a guild name I still hold close to my heart.

-I went through many guilds, and, because of my deep connection to the game, many heartbreaks.
-At the time, I let things get to me too much and that’s why I inevitably stopped playing it.
-But before I left, I established many contacts, including a girl named Laura from England, a sweetheart and role-playing Chilean wonder named Andres, and the sometimes shy and misunderstood Ante from Sweden, as well as a whole slough of Game Masters and people from around the world.
+I went through many guilds and created many roleplay events.
+Because of my deep connection to the game I also went through many heartbreaks.
+At the time, I let things get to me too much and that’s why I inevitably stopped playing Tibia.
+But before I left, I established many contacts, including a girl named Laura from England, a sweetheart and role-playing Chilean named Andres, and the sometimes shy and misunderstood Ante from Sweden, as well as a whole slough of Game Masters and people from around the world.

 Some of my greatest achievements playing Tibia include the following:

-- Shed new light on game servers in which players shaped their world.
-Many players envied the first game server for hosting every worthwhile events.
+- Encouraging gaming servers to host their own fun events.
+Many players envied the first game server for hosting all the worthwhile events.
 I tried to prove that anyone could do them.

-- Created Aerceus, a later guild, which tried its best to make the game sane for everyone on our home server, Danubia.
+- Created Aerceus, one of my last guilds, which tried its best to make the game sane and fun for everyone on our home server, Danubia.

-- Helped create TibiaNews and the site’s Horoscope Section, as well as their yearly April Fools event, which led to four of my friends on Tibia News becoming Game Masters.
+- Helped create TibiaNews and the site’s Horoscope Section, as well as their yearly April Fools event.
+The April Fools event led to four of my friends on Tibia News becoming Game Masters.

 - Befriended Laura.

 - Used test servers to check out bugs in speech and items.
 The game was made in Germany, but written in English and I helped edit their English descriptions

-And in through the course of playing the game, I learned to focus on trying, no matter what, to be the best person I could be.
+Through the course of playing Tibia, I learned to focus on trying, no matter what, to be the best person I could be.

 World of Warcraft

 After Tibia, a few of my roommates started playing World of Warcraft.
-In fact, I even got the chance to try open beta, which was a blast.
-Avianna started off a Priest, but ended up a Two-Weapon Fighter when I started playing more often.
-I played on the Deathwing server and played in a guild called “Ravencrest Watch,” which was named after a monument in the game.
+I got the chance to try open and closed beta, which was a blast.
+Avianna started off an Undead Priest, but ended up a Two-Weapon Fighting Gnome when I started playing more often.
+I played on the Deathwing server and was in a guild called “Ravencrest Watch,” named after a monument in the game.

 At first I had a hard time with WoW because I was used to the open format of Tibia.
 However, it became a game I was less connected to, which was good for me at the time.
 I had fun leveling and enjoying my surroundings.
 I also joked around with people in my guild via Ventrilo and even had a chance to meet a few of them in person.
 Playing WoW, I met one of my good friends, who helped me put on the mask of my first cosplay and has gone to a number of conventions with me.

-But because most the people in the game took it too seriously and often fought the same boss over and over again, I had a hard time staying connected and there was little that made me want to keep playing.
+Because most the people in the game took it too seriously and often fought the same boss over and over again (Ah Raiding), I had a hard time staying connected and there was little that made me want to keep playing.
 Thus when I started going to school again and quit my full-time job, I quit the game cold turkey and haven’t gone back since.